 These cards currently have very generous introductory bonus offers:

-- Capital One Spark Cash for Business: If you prefer cash back, you can take advantage of a $500 cash back signup bonus when you spend $4,500 on purchases in the first three months.
+- Capital One Spark Cash for Business: If you prefer cash back, you can take advantage of a $500 cash back sign-up bonus when you spend $5,000 on purchases in the first three months and an additional $1,500 when you spend $50,000 in the first six months.

 - Chase Ink Business Preferred Credit Card: When you sign up for Chase Ink Business Preferred, you’re eligible for an 80,000-point introductory bonus after spending $5,000 in the first three months.